altimmons/LangNotes/Python.md

 There is more detail on this process, including a flow chart of the decisions, in PEP 3147.

+### Measuring Performance

+Theres not a great section for this, but frequently you want to test the performance of something.

+perf stat -r 1000 python3.7 import_typing.py

 ### Interrupt

 interrupt key (normally [[Ctrl]] + [[C]] or [[Delete]])